LoanBuilder: A PayPal Service Review

 LoanBuilder Customer Service & Technical Support

 Customer service is available by phone Monday through Saturday.
 Support is also reachable via email and social media.
-There is no live chat feature, however.
+There is no live chat feature.

 Though customers in the past have complained about the difficulty of reaching a customer support representative, LoanBuilder appears to have taken great pains to improve its customer service experience, and most recent reviews of the company’s customer experience are positive.
-Now, LoanBuilder has gotten many positive reviews from customers regarding customer support, despite the company not offering as many support avenues as other competitors.
+LoanBuilder has had an increase in positive reviews from customers regarding customer support, despite the company not offering as many support avenues as other competitors.
+This lack of support options and a limited knowledge base give LoanBuilder a 2.8/5 star rating for this section.

 LoanBuilder Reviews, Complaints, & Testimonials

-Previously, it was difficult to disambiguate PayPal’s loan services from all their other operations.
-However, the internet has finally caught up with PayPal’s Loanbuilder acquisition, and you’ll find thousands of LoanBuilder reviews.
-Currently, LoanBuilder: A PayPal Service receives 4.1/5 stars on TrustPilot based on over 5,300 customer reviews.
+Previously, it was difficult to distinguish PayPal’s loan services from those of its other operations.
+However, the internet has finally caught up with PayPal’s LoanBuilder acquisition, and you’ll find thousands of LoanBuilder reviews.
+Currently, LoanBuilder: A PayPal Service receives an aggregate third-party review score of 4.2 stars with a positive majority of customer reviews.

 Negative LoanBuilder Reviews & Complaints

-While the majority of LoanBuilder reviews are positive, there a some recurring complaints against this service:
+While the majority of LoanBuilder reviews are positive, there are some recurring complaints against this service:

 - Mixed information about loan requirements and eligibility